Arthur Fell: Personal life

 Fell lived in Wimbledon for many years, at Lauriston House on Wimbledon Common.
-He supported the preservation of the Common, and opposed efforts to build on the course of the Royal Wimbledon Golf Course.
+Lauriston House, a former residence of William Wilberforce, was filled with paintings by Fell, as well as containing a mural by the Swiss neo-classical artist Angelica Kauffmann.
+Fell supported the preservation of the Common, and opposed efforts to build on the course of the Royal Wimbledon Golf Course.

 In 1877 he married Annie, the daughter of Baron von Rosenberg of Dresden, and in 1900 he married Matilda Wortabet, daughter of John Wortabet MD from Edinburgh.

 Fell died suddenly on 29 December 1934, aged 84, in the Wimbledon branch of Barclays Bank.
 He was survived by his son and three daughters, and his grandson Sir Anthony Fell (1914–1998) was the MP for Great Yarmouth from 1951 to 1966.

 Fell's estate was valued on probate at £113,371 (net), of which he left £50 to M.G.
 Bertin, the Secretary of the French Channel Tunnel Association "as a token of my esteem and appreciation of his untiring efforts to promote good fellowship between France and England, and to carry into effect the Channel Tunnel, the construction of which Marechal Foch declared might have prevented the War and in any case shortened its duration by half".